4Subsea/smsfusion-python/docs/user_guide/quickstart.rst

   The state estimates will therefore drift over time and quickly diverge from their true values.
   This class is primarily used for PVA propagation in other aided INS algorithms.

-All AINS algorithms in ``smsfusion`` are based on a fusion filtering teqhnique known as the `multiplicative extended Kalman filter` (MEKF).
+All AINS algorithms in ``smsfusion`` are based on a fusion filtering technique known as the `multiplicative extended Kalman filter` (MEKF).

 In this quickstart guide, we will demonstrate how to use the AINS algorithms